 During her first year at Deer Valley, Coniglio utilized the main kitchen during off hours — from about 9 p.m. to 5 a.m.
 But demand was so good for the immaculate Capra Bella feta, the divine Triple Truffle brie, the mesmerizing Moon Shadow ash-ripened goat cheese, and more, that Silver Lake Lodge went in for the second kitchen, dedicated exclusively to cheese production.

 The Deer Valley cheese program is now in its fourth year, and Coniglio currently produces nine cheeses.
 She thinks this high-elevation cheese adventure is happening at the right place.
 To her knowledge, no other ski resort in America is making cheese daily, on site, from local milk.
 But the important thing is that the artisan cheese adds to Deer Valley’s exquisite dining experience.

 “Customers come from all over the world to ski and eat here,” Coniglio says.
 “They want unusual cheeses, and they know the good stuff.”
 You know, the kind that buckles your knees.
 Happy cheese.

-Deer Valley Artisan Cheese can be found at Silver Lake Lodge, Deer Valley Grocery Cafe, and Harmons in Salt Lake City.
+If you love fresh, locally sourced food, nine handcrafted artisan cheeses produced in several different types (soft, hard) and unique flavors can be found at Silver Lake Lodge, Deer Valley Grocery Cafe, and Harmons in Salt Lake City.

 Deer Valley Resort